 There are so many types of supplements.
 It is best to go one by one as we substantiate some of these doubts.

-Multivitamins are the most popular supplement by far.
-They are seen as a one-stop solution to getting everything you need.
-However, recent studies have suggested that multivitamins might not help support heart health.
-Many people think they do.
-But the Physicians’ Health Study II monitored daily use of multivitamins in 14,000 middle-aged men over a span of 10 years.
+Lots of people choose to take a multivitamin supplement in an effort to take care of their heart health.
+However, the Physicians’ Health Study II monitored daily use of multivitamins in 14,000 middle-aged men over a span of 10 years.
 No improvement of heart health or mortality was observed, and the rate of strokes was unchanged.(6)

 Single and paired vitamins